 To hold dentures in place they are clipped onto the tooth caps.
 You can remove dentures for easy cleaning and maintenance.
 An implant-supported denture is a cost-effective way of gaining a new set of teeth.
 Your new teeth will feel strong and stable.
 They are designed to look natural.

-For more information or to schedule an appointment with the implant dentists Igor or Alex Khabensky DDS please contact our dental implants center in Brooklyn for a FREE consultation.
+For more information or to schedule an appointment with the implant dentists Igor or Alex Khabensky DDS please contact our dental implants center in Brooklyn for a consultation.